We'll get back to Operation Chaos and a debate in a second, but you got to hear the Cheney stuff.

 CNN says.

-They have refused the apology.
+No, the Chikoms, they have refused the apology.

-The ChICOMs have basically told CNN to take that apology and put it where the sun doesn't shine.
+The ChiComs have basically told CNN to take that apology and put it where the sun doesn't shine and use Cafferty's body to do it.

 Censors also block a lot of foreign news sites on the internet.

-Uh, but a signed editorial in the Communist Party's flagship People's Daily attacked what it called Cafferty's verbal violence.
+But a signed editorial in the Communist Party's flagship People's Daily attacked what it called Cafferty's verbal violence.

-He said, when people take wake up and face the facts, there will be no more market for information terrorism.
+He said, when people wake up and face the facts, there will be no more market for information terrorism.

 This has got to be just tearing these execs over there apart.